Effects of Radiation on Semiconductors

 Among the many types of radiation, those that typically affect semiconductors include:

-Each of these radiation types affects semiconductors differently.
+Each radiation type interacts differently with semiconductor materials.
 Click on each item to learn more.

 Related Articles